 Flowcharts are often used for documentation purposes because many different people use that documentation and flowcharts are easier to follow than pseudo code for non programmers.

 Easy to understand.

 High-level, end-to-end visualizations.

-Widely used in the various purposes.
+Widely used for various purposes.

 Use case diagram is a sub class of behavioral diagrams which shows how a system interacts with the external entities.
 So, it is relatively sparse about the details of how the system behaves internally and how the external environment is configured.
-Indeed, Use case diagram shows what we want the system to do rather than describe how it can be accomplished.
+Indeed, use case diagram shows what we want the system to do rather than describe how it can be accomplished.
 One of the major benefits of this diagram is communication.
 Once a process flow is sketched out, the individual steps in a process flow usually are good candidates for further elaboration of details with Use Cases.